peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 The following algorithm applies to NOTIFY(CDS) and NOTIFY(CSYNC) processing.

-NOTIFY messages carrying notification payloads (records) for several child zones MUST be discarded, as sending them is an error.
+NOTIFY messages carrying notification payloads (records) for more than one child zone MUST be discarded, as sending them is an error.

 Upon receipt of a (potentially forwarded) valid NOTIFY message for a particular child zone at the published notification endpoint,